berryscottr/magic-8ball/README.md

 This command returns the expected points of every skill level matchup for 8-ball and 9-ball to the #strategy channel in both markdown text and links.

-The embedded links have averages, medians, and modes for each skill level matchup. and a link to the [heatmap](https://raw.githubusercontent.com/berryscottr/magic-8ball/main/data/images/slMatchupAverages.svg).
+The embedded links have averages, medians, and modes for each skill level matchup. and a link to the [8-ball heatmap](https://raw.githubusercontent.com/berryscottr/magic-8ball/main/data/images/slMatchupAverages.svg) and [9-ball heatmap](https://raw.githubusercontent.com/berryscottr/magic-8ball/main/data/images/slMatchupAveragesNine.svg).
 ### Lineups
 `!inn`